 Keep scrolling for seven foods that cure dryness from the inside out!

-To help us create this list, we turned to Dr. Roshini Raj, gastroenterologist and co-founder of probiotic skincare line Tula.
+To help us create this list, we turned to Dr. Roshini Raj, gastroenterologist, and co-founder of probiotic skincare line Tula.
 Raj was quick to name some of her favorite hydrating foods, the first of which is broccoli.
 “Broccoli is 90% water, so it’s a great food to work into your diet to keep your skin hydrated from the inside out,” Raj says.
 “A nutritional powerhouse, broccoli is also rich in antioxidants such as vitamin C and E.” For those unschooled, vitamin C stimulates collagen production and helps your skin stay plump, while vitamin E protects your skin cell membranes against free radicals.
 Broccoli also contains something called sulforaphane—Raj explains that it’s a potent compound that boosts your body’s protective enzymes, shielding your skin from harmful UV rays.

 Ever heard of catechin?
-It’s an antioxidant that gives your skin that lit-from-within glow, and can be found in large amount in radishes.
+It’s an antioxidant that gives your skin that lit-from-within glow, and can be found in large amounts in radishes.
 Raj also notes that radishes are 95% water, which makes them super hydrating, and rich in silicon and sulfur—two things that will boost your skin health and build stronger, healthier hair.

 Surprisingly, fruits and veggies aren’t the only hydrating foods.
-Raj brings up the fact that a regular plain yogurt is made up of about 85% water, and a great source of probiotics.
+Raj brings up the fact that regular plain yogurt is made up of about 85% water, and a great source of probiotics.
 These good bacteria are proven to have powerful skincare benefits.
 “There is a well-known link between the health of your gut and the health of your skin,” Raj says.
 “Increased numbers of the good bacteria in your stomach can help fight against damage caused by free radicals, allergens and other environmental factors.
 When ingested, probiotics line the gut and create a healthy and sealed barrier, which can prevent system-wide inflammation that might trigger acne or rosacea."

 In this world, there are good fats and bad fats.
 The good fats will give your skin a healthy glow, and the bad ones will make you feel sluggish (not to mention wreak havoc on your body).
 Olive oil happens to be made of 75% monosaturated fatty acids, which fall in the good fat camp.
-Dr. Sanjiv Saini of MD Dermatology recommends swapping other cooking oils for olive oil.
+Dr. Sanjiv Saini of MD Dermatology in Maryland recommends swapping other cooking oils for olive oil.
 “Studies believe olive oil plays a role in boosting your skin’s health and making it look younger,” Saini says.
 “The antioxidant polyphenols in olive oil and also eliminate damaging free radicals.”